Marcel close-up

-Marcel Belt was appointed by Change Inc. in June 2021. elected Changemaker of the Week.
-You can read the interview below.
+Marcel Belt was named Changemaker of the Week by Change Inc. in June 2021.
+Read the interview below.

-With Green Soap Company, Marcel Belt shows that things can be greener in the soap industry.
-He talks about his motivation and how he inspires major players such as Albert Heijn and Unilever to follow his example.
+With Green Soap Company, Marcel Belt shows that the soap industry can be greener.
+He talks about his motivation and how he's inspiring major players like Albert Heijn and Unilever to follow his example.

-Belt (57) is well versed in laundry and cleaning products and care products.
-As a single parent of three daughters, Belt started his own business in 2016 to be able to spend more time with his children.
-With The Green Soap company he supplies a sustainable alternative to soap, detergents and cleaning products.
+Belt (57) is well-versed in laundry, cleaning, and personal care products.
+As a single parent of three daughters, Belt started his own business in 2016 to spend more time with his children.
+With The Green Soap Company, he offers a sustainable alternative to soap, laundry, and cleaning products.

 Vision